-In the case of a new validated programme proposal, once OPS or Senate has given in-principle approval for the proposal to go ahead, LTC may at its discretion determine whether to allow the proposal to be processed through the University's standard approval mechanisms (ie through Curriculum Sub-Committee) or to establish a Validation Panel to consider it.
-A Validation Panel will normally be established if the proposed programme is in a different subject area from programmes previously validated by the University at the partner organisation.
-Such a Validation Panel will be constituted and proceed in accordance with paragraphs 13-16 above, reporting to LTC.
-The Panel will be concerned mainly with issues specific to the new programme but can be expected to seek an update on institutional issues since the last validation visit.
+In the case of a new programme proposal, once OPS or Senate has given in-principle approval for the proposal to go ahead, TPSC may at its discretion determine whether to allow the proposal to be processed through the University's standard approval mechanisms (ie through Curriculum Sub-Committee) or to establish a Partnership Approval Panel to consider it.
+A Partnership Approval Panel will normally be established if the proposed programme is in a different subject area from programmes previously validated by the University at the partner organisation.
+Such a Partnership Approval Panel will be constituted and proceed in accordance with paragraphs XXX above, reporting to LTC.
+The Panel will be concerned mainly with issues specific to the new programme but can be expected to seek an update on institutional issues since the last approval visit.

 The formal agreement will be amended to incorporate any additional collaborative provision with the same partner organisation following approval by Senate.